keviny1031/ColourGAN/README.md

   <img src="images/diff_encoders_stl10.gif" alt="Result" width="500"/>
 </p>

 We can see that the generator using the ImageNet encoder is able to colourize the images more convincingly than the one using the CIFAR encoder.
 This is likely because the ImageNet encoder has been trained on a larger and more diverse dataset, allowing it to learn more transferable features applicable to STL10.
-The CIFAR encoder, on the other hand, has been trained on a smaller and less diverse dataset, making it less capable of generalizing to the STL10 dataset.
+The CIFAR encoder, on the other hand, has been trained on a smaller and less diverse dataset, making it less capable of generalising to the STL10 dataset.
 Indeed, this is reflected in the L1 loss:

 <p align="center">
   <img src="images/encoder_loss_differences.png" alt="Result" width="500"/>
 </p>

-However, the ImageNet encoder generator still has some issues with colour consistency, seen in areas with low contrast and detail, where domain mismatch leads to suboptimal features and less precise color reconstructions.
+However, the ImageNet encoder generator still has some issues with colour consistency, seen in areas with low contrast and detail, where domain mismatch leads to suboptimal features and less precise colour reconstructions.

 ## Conclusion

-In conclusion, I found that the GAN was able to colourize the images better than the U-Net alone, and that the ImageNet encoder was able to generalize better than the CIFAR encoder.
+In conclusion, I found that the GAN was able to colourize the images better than the U-Net alone, and that the ImageNet encoder was able to generalise better than the CIFAR encoder.
 However, there are still some issues with colour consistency, especially when the encoder is trained on a dataset with different resolution or domain characteristics.
-These results suggest that while large pretrained models offer stronger generalization, domain mismatch in terms of resolution and image characteristics still poses a challenge.
+These results suggest that while large pretrained models offer stronger generalisation, domain mismatch in terms of resolution and image characteristics still poses a challenge.
 Future work could include fine-tuning the encoder on STL10 to bridge the domain gap, as well as experimenting with different generator and discriminator architectures and loss functions.